Beylerbeyi Palace History

 You can also see Sultan Abdulhamid II’s bedroom, study room as well as the furniture he made.
 After he was dethroned, Abdulhamid II lived in this palace until 1918.

-Beylerbeyi Palace, like other palaces managed by Turkish Grand National Assembly National Palaces Office (Dolmabahce Palace and Yildiz Palace), is closed on Monday and Thursday.
+Beylerbeyi Palace is open to visitors between 09:00 and 17:00.
+Beylerbeyi Palace, like the other palaces operated by the Directorate of National Palaces (Dolmabahce Palace and Yildiz Palace) is closed on Mondays.

 Where is Beylerbeyi Palace and How to Get There?